enguehard/enguehard.tf/content/event/workshop collider/index.md

 [Click here for the updated program](https://www.enguehard.tf/uploads/program.pdf).

-I organize this event with the support of the École normale supérieure de Lyon (Collider "junior lab" grant) and the Center for Economic Research on Governance, Inequality and Conflict (CERGIC).
+I organize this event with the support of the École normale supérieure de Lyon (Collider "junior lab" grant) and the Center for Economic Research on Governance, Inequality and Conflict.